-8.3 PLACEMENT OF REGULAR FACULTY MEMBER ON SALARY SCHEDULE: Placement of an individual on the regular academic employee salary schedule is based upon academic preparation and teaching experience or acceptable equivalent.

-- 8.3.1 Salary classes based upon academic preparation are defined in Appendix C. - 8.3.2 If they are to be recognized for salary placement, units taken after the award of the Bachelor's degree must ordinarily be upper division or graduate units granted by an accredited college or university. - 8.3.3 For salary placement purposes, academic degrees and units must be earned from accredited institutions of higher education.
-Academic degrees from unaccredited colleges and universities, both foreign and domestic, will be acceptable provided that either: - 1. the registrar of an accredited institution of higher education certifies that the degree in question is the equivalent of an earned academic degree granted by his/her institution; or - 2. the degree serves as the basis for the award of a post-doctoral research fellowship from an accredited institution of higher education. - 8.3.4 "Accredited institution of higher education" means an institution of higher education in the United States or its territories, accredited by a United States regional accrediting association which awards accreditation to institutions of higher education as one of its predominant activities, or by a recognized professional organization which awards accreditation to institutions of higher education to institutions of higher education for training in that profession. - 8.3.5 Degrees and academic units to be credited for salary schedule placement must be verified from original transcripts to which the college or university seal or registrar's signature has been affixed.
+- 8.3 PLACEMENT OF REGULAR FACULTY MEMBER ON SALARY SCHEDULE: Placement of an individual on the regular academic employee salary schedule is based upon academic preparation and teaching experience or acceptable equivalent. - 8.3.1 Salary classes based upon academic preparation are defined in Appendix C. - 8.3.2 If they are to be recognized for salary placement, units taken after the award of the Bachelor's degree must ordinarily be upper division or graduate units granted by an accredited college or university. - 8.3.3 For salary placement purposes, academic degrees and units must be earned from accredited institutions of higher education.
+Academic degrees from unaccredited colleges and universities, both foreign and domestic, will be acceptable provided that either: - 1. the registrar of an accredited institution of higher education certifies that the degree in question is the equivalent of an earned academic degree granted by their institution; or - 2. the degree serves as the basis for the award of a post-doctoral research fellowship from an accredited institution of higher education. - 8.3.4 "Accredited institution of higher education" means an institution of higher education in the United States or its territories, accredited by a United States regional accrediting association which awards accreditation to institutions of higher education as one of its predominant activities, or by a recognized professional organization which awards accreditation to institutions of higher education for training in that profession. - 8.3.5 Degrees and academic units to be credited for salary schedule placement must be verified from original transcripts to which the college or university seal or registrar's signature has been affixed.
 For new employees, transcripts must be received by the Office of Human Resources by the end of the month in which original employment begins.
 Verification of membership in the California Bar must be by official documentation certifying that the employee is eligible to practice law in the State of California. - 8.3.6 Step placement on the regular academic employee salary schedule is based upon prior teaching experience or acceptable equivalent.
 High school and college-level teaching experience as a regular faculty member will be recognized on a year-for-year basis.
 Teaching experience between grades 1 and 8 (elementary) will be counted as one-half the value of teaching experience in grades 9 and higher.
-A new contract academic employee with 0 to 3 years of prior experience and whose first day of service begins on or after July 1, 2001 will be placed on Step 1.
+New contract academic employees with 0 to 3 years of prior experience will be placed on Step 1.
 For a new contract employee with four (4) or more years of prior experience, such experience will be recognized, year for equivalent year, up to a total of seven (7) years for a maximum initial placement at Step 5 The Chancellor may recommend initial placement above Step 5 in exceptional circumstances that affect the interest of the District.
 The Chancellor will inform the Union president of such recommendation.
 The following chart illustrates initial placement according to this section: